woodstockcs/csp-class-docs/pete-and-repeat/for-loops.md

     count = count + 1
 ```

-**Q:** Using only what we know about while loops and variables, how could we solve this?
+**Question:** Using only what we know about while loops and variables, how could we solve this?
 What makes it awkward or difficult?

-# Guided Code Reading: Understanding For Loops (15 minutes)
+# Part 2.
+Predictions (15 minutes)

-## Example Set A: Basic Pattern
+## 2.1

 ```python
 for friend in ['Joseph', 'Glenn', 'Sally']: